 Ginseng for the Common Cold

-November signals the beginning of the dreaded flu season, but this year Canadian researchers have found the key to keeping the cold and flu at bay.
+Canadian researchers may have found the key to helping keep the cold and flu at bay.
 Ginseng, an herb widely used in Chinese medicine, is proving successful at reducing the number and severity of colds in research subjects.

 At least 1 billion colds are reported each year in the U.S. , with a frequency of two to six colds per person.
 The study, published in the Canadian Medical Association Journal in 2005, found that extracts of North American ginseng enhance immune responses and stimulate natural killer cell cytotoxicity to keep the body healthy through peak illness periods.